 BlockchainIntel believes that blockchains are a big part of the future.
 We also believe blockchains enable financial freedom and governance unparalleled in traditional systems.
 In order for blockchains to flourish, it’s important to trust the person or machine you’re interacting with in a network and detect criminal abuse of the technology.
 BlockchainIntel provides evidence you need to trust the entity with whom you are transacting or exchanging confidential information.

-With over 20 years of experience in technology companies, Karen is co-inventor of 5 patents and has worked in a variety of engineering, marketing and sales roles to bring new products to market.
-Previously at BlockCypher, she helped companies use blockchain web services to create new applications that worked across multiple blockchains.
-In addition to helping companies build blockchain applications, she has led Data Integration, Business Intelligence, and CRM teams at startups acquired by IBM and SAP and companies such as Siebel Systems and Informatica.
-She has also worked closely with standards organizations such as SWIFT, NACHA and ACORD.
-As an undergraduate at Stanford University, Karen co-founded BASES, one of the largest student run organizations at Stanford today dedicated to entrepreneurship.
+With over 20 years of experience in software, Karen is a cryptocurrency miner and co-inventor of 5 patents.
+For years at BlockCypher, she worked with startups and enterprises early in the blockchain space to create applications that interoperated across permissioned and public blockchains.
+Before joining the blockchain industry, she led Data Quality, Data Integration and Data Science projects at companies such as Informatica and startups acquired by SAP and IBM.
+As part of these roles, she worked with financial standards organizations such as SWIFT, NACHA and ACORD.
+Karen co-founded BASES, one of the largest organizations at Stanford dedicated to entrepreneurship and remains on its Board.
+Karen co-founded Blockchain by Women to build diversity in and share current and reliable information to blockchain communities.
 Karen has a Bachelors of Science degree in Management Science and Engineering from Stanford University.

 Chuck Lam is a serial entrepreneur and experienced technologist.
-He co-founded and sold RollCall, a mobile application for social events to StubHub.
-He has been a big data pioneer, publishing Hadoop in Action in 2010, a book that introduces Hadoop and teaches readers how to write simple programs before outline best practices and design patterns.
-Building on his passion for data, Chuck has used his machine learning and analytics expertise on credit scoring for micro-financing and related projects.
-He also co-founded BASES, Business Association of Stanford Entrepreneurial Students, with Karen Hsu.
+After completing his PhD from Stanford on machine learning, Chuck used his data science expertise to build financial systems for micro-financing.
+He has been a big data pioneer, publishing Hadoop in Action in 2010, a book that teaches readers how to write simple programs and outlines best practices and design patterns.
+He also co-founded and sold RollCall, a mobile application to StubHub.
+At Stanford, he co-founded BASES, Business Association of Stanford Entrepreneurial Students, with Karen, and continues to be on its board today.
 Chuck holds 2 patents and has a Masters and PhD from Stanford in Electrical Engineering.

 The Risk Score API provides a risk score for each entity, address and/or transaction.
 The score is based on the Blockchain Data Score™, known social media profiles and blockchain activity such as geographic location, fraud, and interactions with exchanges, mining pools, Darknet or other sites.
 For devices, the score is also based on data coming from the device itself and other industry data.